ProgramFreakHD/Tony-Stark-s-Arc-Reactor-MK1/Configs/Assembly.md

 # Power supply for the LED's

-To power the LED's a 3.3V power source is required for the LED, for my arc reactor I used 5V to 3.3V mini boost & buck low noise regulated DC/DC converter, that way I can supply 5VDC from an USB cable to power it.
+To power the LED's a 3.3V power source is required for the LED, for my arc reactor I used 5V to 3.3V step-down power moduel, that way I can supply 5VDC from an USB cable to power it.
+Solder the output of your female barrel jack to your regulator accordingly to it's provided labling and you're good to go.
+Check out Parts list to find component and data sheets, [Click here](https://github.com/ProgramFreakHD/Tony-Stark-s-Arc-Reactor-MK1/blob/main/Configs/Parts%20list.md)

-Some advantages of using buck converter is that it gives you a voltage leeway if let's say for example you connect a 12V supply by accident, that way you don't fry the 10 LED's inside the ring, also the second advantage is that it gives you the opportunity to use 3.7 volt lithium ion battery for the power supply beacuse the converter is both step up and step down, again.
+Some advantages of using buck converter is that it gives you a voltage leeway if let's say for example you connect a 12V supply by accident for a short amount of time, that way you don't fry the 10 LED's inside the ring

-**The arc reactor is not designed to run of 12V so don't even try with my method unless you have taken proper voltage factor and accounted for the 12v Supply!
+**The arc reactor is not designed to run of 12V so don't even try with my method of using 5V to 3.3V moduel unless you have taken proper voltage factor and accounted for the right moduel to allow you to use 12v supply!**